SherAfsar/Deep-Neural-Network-based-Facial-Emotions-Detection-System/README.md

 ## Dataset Preprocessing
 The dataset preprocessing for emotion detection involved several steps:

-First, the list of images was obtained using the listdir() function to gather the full paths of all images.
+- First, the list of images was obtained using the listdir() function to gather the full paths of all images.

-Next, OpenCV was used to read these images.
-The images were then resized to a uniform dimension of 48x48 pixels to ensure consistency and reduce noise.
-Each pixel value was normalized to a range between 0 and 1 by dividing by 255 to standardize the intensity values.
+- Next, OpenCV was used to read these images.

+- The images were then resized to a uniform dimension of 48x48 pixels to ensure consistency and reduce noise.

+- Each pixel value was normalized to a range between 0 and 1 by dividing by 255 to standardize the intensity values.

-Data augmentation techniques were applied to increase the variability of the dataset, making the model more generalizable.
-Labels were assigned to each image based on their respective classes, and these labels were converted into a one-hot encoding format to avoid unintended ordinal relationships.
+- Data augmentation techniques were applied to increase the variability of the dataset, making the model more generalizable.

+- Labels were assigned to each image based on their respective classes, and these labels were converted into a one-hot encoding format to avoid unintended ordinal relationships.

-Finally, the dataset was shuffled with a fixed random state to ensure consistent shuffling across different runs, preventing the model from learning patterns based on the sequence of the dataset and improving its performance on unseen data.
+- Finally, the dataset was shuffled with a fixed random state to ensure consistent shuffling across different runs, preventing the model from learning patterns based on the sequence of the dataset and improving its performance on unseen data.

 ## Model Creation
+For the creation of model, following steps were taken:

-The Baseline CNN model for emotion detection takes a 3D array input of image dimensions and channels, constructed sequentially with each layer's output serving as the next layer's input.
+- The Baseline CNN model for emotion detection takes a 3D array input of image dimensions and channels, constructed sequentially with each layer's output serving as the next layer's input.

-It features a first 2D convolutional layer with six 5x5 filters using ReLU activation and zero-padding, followed by a 2x2 MaxPooling2D layer.
+- It features a first 2D convolutional layer with six 5x5 filters using ReLU activation and zero-padding, followed by a 2x2 MaxPooling2D layer.

-This is followed by a second convolutional layer with sixteen 5x5 filters and another MaxPooling2D layer.
+- This is followed by a second convolutional layer with sixteen 5x5 filters and another MaxPooling2D layer.

-The third convolutional layer has sixty-four 3x3 filters, also followed by MaxPooling2D.
-A Flatten layer converts the 3D output into a 1D vector, feeding into a fully connected layer with 128 neurons, then another with seven neurons for classification.
+- The third convolutional layer has sixty-four 3x3 filters, also followed by MaxPooling2D.

+- A Flatten layer converts the 3D output into a 1D vector, feeding into a fully connected layer with 128 neurons, then another with seven neurons for classification.

-A Dropout layer with a 0.5 rate prevents overfitting.
+- A Dropout layer with a 0.5 rate prevents overfitting.
 The output layer uses the SoftMax function for class probabilities, employing the categorical_crossentropy loss function and RMSProp optimizer to minimize errors and improve predictions.

 ## Model Training
 The model training section covers the details of training parameters and techniques.